learn-co-students/nyc-fasttrack-101020/02-variables-and-methods/README.md

 ## Variables

+When we're writing a program, think of it like creating a little universe.
+The "things" in the universe is the _literal data_ that we care about (like text, numbers, etc).
+We can use _variables_ to name the "things" (data) we care about.
+The computer is helping us to create this universe so we need a way to communicate with it; when I say `name = "Ian"` and then ask my computer for `name` it knows where to look to find that.

 - When we use `""` to create a string, or mention a number like `5`, we are using it _literally_
 - We don't always know what the value is going to be when we are writing the program - we need a way to refer to data without using the literal value
 - We can use _variables_!